civican/legisinfo/44-1/bills/C-45/bill_text.md

       **(1)** The Board may, on giving notice to the council of a First Nation and to the Minister, assume management of the First Nation's local revenues, including its local revenue account,

-        if, in the opinion of the Board, **the** co-management arrangement **entered into** under section 52 has not been effective;
+        if, in the opinion of the Board, the co-management arrangement entered into under section 52 has not been effective;

-        if, in the opinion of the Board, there is a serious risk that the First Nation will default on an obligation to the First Nations Finance Authority **relating to a loan secured by local revenues**; or
+        if, in the opinion of the Board, there is a serious risk that the First Nation will default on an obligation to the First Nations Finance Authority relating to a loan secured by local revenues; or

-        **if the Board has received** a **notice** under paragraph 33(3)(b) or subsection 86(4).
+        if the Board has received a notice under paragraph 33(3)(b) or subsection 86(4).

   **(2)** The portion of subsection 53(2) of the English version of the Act before paragraph (a) is replaced by the following:

-    **(2)** If the Board assumes third-party management of the local revenues of a First Nation, the Board has the exclusive **authority** to
+    **(2)** If the Board assumes third-party management of the local revenues of a First Nation, the Board has the exclusive authority to

   **(3)** Subparagraph 53(2)(b)(i) of the Act is replaced by the following:

-    **with respect to local revenues,** exercise any powers and fulfil any obligations of the council under this Act, **including under** the regulations made under this Act, or **under** any laws made under paragraphs 5(1)(a) to (e) **and 9(1)(a)**,
+    with respect to local revenues, exercise any powers and fulfil any obligations of the council under this Act, including under the regulations made under this Act, or under any laws made under paragraphs 5(1)(a) to (e) and 9(1)(a),

   **(4)** Subparagraph 53(2)(b)(iv) of the Act is replaced by the following:

-    provide for the delivery of programs and services that are paid for out of **the First Nation's** local revenues, manage assets related to those programs and services and enter into or terminate agreements in respect of those programs, services and assets;
+    provide for the delivery of programs and services that are paid for out of the First Nation's local revenues, manage assets related to those programs and services and enter into or terminate agreements in respect of those programs, services and assets;

   **(5)** Paragraph 53(2)(d) of the Act is replaced by the following:

-    **with respect to local revenues,** exercise any powers or fulfil any obligations delegated to the Board under a law of the First Nation or an agreement between the First Nation and the Board or between the First Nation and the First Nations Finance Authority.
+    with respect to local revenues, exercise any powers or fulfil any obligations delegated to the Board under a law of the First Nation or an agreement between the First Nation and the Board or between the First Nation and the First Nations Finance Authority.

   **(6)** Section 53 of the Act is amended by adding the following after subsection (5):